 The Albuquerque Publishing Company is the advertising sales, production and distribution agent for the Albuquerque Journal.
 APC also oversees the marketing, human resources, purchasing, accounting, maintenance, security, and technical aspects necessary to publish a daily newspaper.

-The Albuquerque Journal proudly serves as the newspaper of record for the state, with five separate morning editions, including the Journal, Journal Santa Fe, Rio Rancho Journal, West Side Journal, and Journal North.
+The Albuquerque Journal proudly serves as the newspaper of record for the state, with five separate morning editions, including the Journal, Journal Santa Fe, Rio West and Journal North.
 Each edition provides expanded reach and delivers the news coverage New Mexicans have come to depend on.
 From investigative reporting and provocative opinions to revealing features and grass-roots community news, the Journal has been serving New Mexico since 1880.